Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 Not all of us can afford a designer all the time.
 Don’t worry, I’m looking out for you.

 Not every design process needs to be visual and online.

 In the engineering design process, we cycle through the steps necessary to create a new product.
 This has been based on building a niche custom solution to fit an already identified problem.

-The checklist is written from the perspective of an engineering firm who have been contracted to improve a manufacturing process.
-They need to develop a particular piece of machinery to tackle the problems the client are facing.
+The checklist is written from the perspective of an engineering firm who have been contracted to improve the manufacturing process.
+They need to develop a particular piece of machinery to tackle the problems the client is facing.

 I know what you’re thinking.
 You don’t design manufacturing parts.
 Well, it doesn’t really matter.